JaredLopezAlamilla/PublicationQuality-MatlabPlots/README.md

 The scripts will help to produce consistent aesthetics plots for publication in maths, physics journals and others such a thesis project.

+The functions and scripts should be added to the matlab path for easier use.
+In particular startup.m shoul be located inside the UserName/Documents/MATLAB folder

 ## Minimal example

 once matlab has been initialized we can proceed to plot a dummy array